rackerlabs/support-how-to/content/cloud-networks/identifying-network-interfaces-on-linux.md

 ### IPv6

-For IPv6 you can run a similar command, but with "-6" in place of "-4":
+For IPv6, you can run a similar command but use "-6" in place of "-4":

     /sbin/ip -6 -o a | cut -d ' ' -f 2,7 | cut -d '/' -f 1

-Here too the interface names will be on the left and the IP addresses on the right.
+Here, too, the interface names are on the left, and the IP addresses are on the right.

     lo ::1/128
     eth0 2001:4801:7817:72:bc18:4779:ff10:1653